bryanhighhill/weekend-sql-to-do-list/INSTRUCTIONS.md

 * Each Task should have an option to 'Complete' or 'Delete'.
 [x]   //use loop to add 'Complete' and 'Delete' buttons to each task in appendToDom function
-      //(PERSONAL STRETCH) - could make dropdown menu to submit completion status

 * When a Task is complete, its visual representation should change on the front end.
 For example, the background of the task container could change from gray to green.
-      //have color of task container change
+[x]   //have color of task container change
-      //something else more creative??
+[x]   //changes text of is the task complete? column

 * The complete option should be  'checked off'.
 Each of these are accomplished in CSS, but will need to hook into logic to know whether or not the task is complete.
-      //front end: disable complete button and/or toggle it with text "incomplete"
-      //POST - GET request when button has been pressed
+[x]   //front end: disable complete button and/or toggle it with text "incomplete" [x]   //POST - GET request when button has been pressed

 * Whether or not a Task is complete should also be stored in the database.
-      // POST request made with task once complete button has been pressed
+[x]   // POST request made with task once complete button has been pressed

 * Deleting a Task should remove it both from the front end as well as the Database.
-      //DELETE request from front end => server => db
+ [x]  //DELETE request from front end => server => db

 ### Styling